naomehmi/algorithm_course_uni/README.md

 # algorithm_course_uni

 This repository contains my code for my 2nd semester algorithms course in uni.
-I decided to try doing every exercise from scratch again to practice and challenge my understanding of algorithms.
+I decided to do all the exercises from scratch again to practice and challenge my understanding of algorithms.

 ## brief description